John R. McKernan Jr.: 1990 election and second term

-Polling in May 1990 showed former governor Joseph Brennan with a 9-point lead over the incumbent governor.
+Polling in May 1990 showed former governor Joseph Brennan with a nine-point lead over the incumbent governor.
 McKernan felt that the erosion of his support occurred during the legislative budget battles, and would be reversed in the months before the election, believing that the situation would improve as the state budget continued to hold further into the fiscal year.

 The race was so close that the candidates waited until shortly before noon the following day before summoning reporters to make acceptance and concession remarks.
 Brennan acknowledged that voter margins in his traditional strongholds in southern Maine weren't enough to offset McKernan's strength in rural and northern Maine.

 McKernan has characterized his narrow victory as something of a comeback, considering that pollsters showed him 12 points behind Brennan only two months prior.
 Momentum began to change only in mid-October, McKernan said, when his campaign was able to effectively communicate "not only what we had accomplished but also what was at stake in this election."
 Brennan said that he saw no fatal flaws in his campaign, but added he was hurt by the long federal budget debate that kept him in Washington when he needed to be campaigning in Maine.
 "It hurts the dynamic of the campaign when you can't be here," he explained.

 McKernan's second term became defined by partisan battles with the state legislature's Democratic majority over fiscal management, given a large budget deficit and a constitution that prohibited borrowing to offset budget gaps.
 He threatened to invoke a 1976 law permitting the governor to make "fair and equitable" spending reductions to comply with the state's balanced-budget mandate.
 His specific controversial actions included drafting plans to cut spending unilaterally and rewriting rules to give state agencies more discretion in how they allocate their reduced funds.
 Democrats objected and took McKernan to the Maine Supreme Judicial Court, but the court upheld the governor's authority to take such action.

-McKernan also battled with Democrats about state workmen's compensation costs, eventually settling with them for a roughly 26% decrease in spending.
+McKernan also battled with Democrats about state's workmen's compensation costs, eventually settling with them for a roughly 26% decrease in spending.